 In 1957, Sister Rosetta Tharpe moved to Philadelphia.
 She was a first-generation resident in the historic Yorktown neighborhood, and a member of Bright Hope Baptist Church.

 From Philadelphia, she did some of her finest recordings, releasing five LP’s and gaining a Grammy nomination with her 1968 album, “Precious Memories.”
-Her tours of Europe in the late 1950’s helped to spark the British blues revival and onset of 1960’s popular music.
+Her tours of Europe in the late 1950’s helped to spark the British blues revival and the onset of 1960’s popular music.

-In 2011, a historical marker was installed outside the house in Yorktown where she lived for 15 years, until her death in 1973.
+In 2011, a historical marker was installed outside the house in Yorktown where she lived for 15 years until her death in 1973.

 2 thoughts on “Sister Rosetta Tharpe”